In self-imposed exile, Trump watches with unhappiness as second impeachment trial unfolds

 Now out of office, Trump has also lost his protective press pool — the captive audience of reporters that follows a sitting president nearly everywhere — and Biden has made clear that he does not plan to extend the courtesy of intelligence briefings to Trump, citing him as an intelligence risk.
 According to a Post-ABC poll conducted after the Jan.
 6 attack, 38 percent of Americans said they approved of Trump’s handling of the presidency — the lowest measurement in Post-ABC polling for Trump since fall 2019.

 Trump has pushed for a speedy trial, initially arguing that he wanted the Senate to take up the House’s article of impeachment while he was still in office, aides said.
 After Republicans lost two Senate seats in a Georgia special election, Trump was hoping the Senate would vote before the two new Democratic lawmakers were sworn in.
-But he struggled to assemble a legal team willing to defend him and, though he eventually found a team of South Carolina lawyers with the help of Graham, those lawyers ultimately quit.
+But he struggled to assemble a legal team willing to defend him, and, though he eventually found a team of South Carolina lawyers with the help of Graham, those lawyers ultimately quit.

 Trump is not expected to make a public appearance during the trial and is staying at his Florida club, two advisers said.
 But he has asked a number of Republican allies in the House, including Reps.
 Matt Gaetz (Fla.) and Jim Jordan (Ohio), to appear on television on his behalf.